 Partial early old-age pension

 You can draw part of your old-age pension already before reaching your lower old-age pension age.
 At the same time, you can work as much as you like or stop working altogether.
 Choose the option that best suits you within this flexible pension type and retire partially, if you wish.
+The partial early old-age pension is also referred to as the partial old-age pension.

 When can I retire on partial old-age pension?